julianeon/useful-bash-scripts/README.md

 This script will create a copy of test.py named test_1.py if test_1.py does not exist.

-If the directory already had a test.py, test_1.py, test_2.py, and test_3.py, it would create a copy of test.py named test_4.py.
+If the directory already has a test.py, test_1.py, test_2.py, and test_3.py, it would create a copy of test.py named test_4.py.

 ## create_image_white_text_on_blackground.sh

 ![white text saying 'live yout life' against black background](./result.png)

-This script uses imagemagick to create an image of white text, small and centered, on a black background.
+This script uses imagemagick, a software suite for working with images, to create an image of white text on a black background.

+To use this script you must have imagemagick installed.

 Run it like this: